balakreshnan/Samples2023/AzureAI/RFPWorkbench.md

 microsoft-power-bi MAJOR CONS: I have trouble connecting it to an analysis cube and making a website version., Some find it too complicated to use and are intimidated by the format.
 I have not been able to find training for management on how to use a report that someone else with PowerBI skills created., It has lot of learning curve and has very limited support available on internet.
 Configuration is a hell.\"" }, { \""role\"": \""user\"", \""content \"": \""hi there\"" } ]}"); Collect(convlist1, { role : "system", content: " You are a helpful assistant." }); Set(outvar1, ""); Collect(wordtemplatelitm, [{ templatename : "Task" },{ templatename : "Context" },{ templatename : "Summary" }]);
 ```

+- add a button to send the chat to chatgpt
+- Allow the users to ask any question on data
 - Here is the code for button to send to chatgpt to get information

 ```